 To qualify for exemption from including the word ‘Limited’ in your company name, you must satisfy all of the following conditions:

 - Must be a private company limited by guarantee

 - The company’s objects (aims) must be the promotion or regulation of commerce, art, science, education, religion, charity or any profession.

 - The Memorandum and Articles of Association must:

-- State that any profits or other income should be applied to the promotion of the firm’s objects.
+- State that any profits or other income should be applied to the promotion of the firm’s objects

-- Prohibit the payment of dividends, or any return of capital, to members.
+- Prohibit the payment of dividends, or any return of capital, to members

-- Require each member to contribute to the assets of the business if it is wound up during the time that he or she is a member, or within 1 year of ceasing to be a member.
+- Require each member to contribute to the assets of the business if it is wound up during the time that he or she is a member, or within 1 year of ceasing to be a member

-- State that in the event of the business being wound up, all of the firm’s assets will be transferred to another body with similar charitable objects.
+- State that in the event of the business being wound up, all of the firm’s assets will be transferred to another body with similar charitable objects

-Any company that existed as a private limited by shares company on 25th February 1982 may also qualify for exemption if it can satisfy the following two conditions:
+Any company that existed as a private company limited by shares on 25th February 1982 may also qualify for exemption if it can satisfy the following two conditions:

-- It did not include ‘Limited’ in its name because it had a licence under Section 19 of the Companies Act 1948 at this date.
+- It did not include ‘Limited’ in its name because it had a licence under Section 19 of the Companies Act 1948 at this date

-- It complies with the requirements set out in Section 30 of the Companies Act 1985.
+- It complies with the requirements set out in Section 30 of the Companies Act 1985

 Claiming ‘limited’ word exemption

-Companies that are already registered but later wish to remove ‘Limited’ from their name will have to pass a special resolution at a General Meeting of the members.
-The resolution should be filed at Companies House along with Form NE01.
+Companies that are already registered but later wish to remove ‘Limited’ from their name must pass a special resolution of the members.
+A copy of the resolution should be filed at Companies House along with Form NE01.